found a new home!

 for one too.
 Find a pet to adopt.

-This dog's adoption donation is $200.
+This dog's adoption donation is $175.
 If you know how much it costs to give a new dog responsible vet care, you can easily see that this is quite a bargain!
-She has had a complete health exam, has already been spayed, is microchipped, has tested negative for heartworm, has been kept on heartworm and flea preventative, is fully vaccinated and free of parasites.
+He has had a complete health exam, has already been neutered, is microchipped, has tested negative for heartworm, has been kept on heartworm and flea preventative, is fully vaccinated and free of parasites.